 In this unconditional blessing, Joseph is granted the best growing places on the earth and the best agricultural production, which is facilitated by dew (which is necessary for good crops), as well as having treasures from beneath the land (i.e., oil and other valuable resources).

 The unconditional blessings of the best crops and agricultural land of the earth, which had earlier been given to Jacob by Isaak and Yahweh (Gen. 27:28, 37), are here clearly passed on to Ephraim Israel and, to a lesser extent, his brother Manasseh.

 With the information from Scriptures uncovered so far, is it possible to determine if the nation of Joseph/Ephraim/Israel has received any of the unconditional blessings from Yahweh?

-1. The promised Unconditional Blessings will be given in “the last days” just before the arrival of Yahushua the messiah and the 7th Milllennium.
+1. The promised Unconditional Blessings will be given in “the last days” just before the arrival of Yahushua the messiah and the 7th Millennium.

 2. The single nation Joseph/Ephraim/Israel will be united/composed of many nations of the seed of Ephraim, joined by the sons of Israel his companions (other tribes).
-The population will be large.
+The population will be significant.

 3. Joseph/Ephraim/Israel is granted the best growing places on the earth with rich soil.
 He will have extraordinary agricultural production, which is facilitated by good rain.
 He will also produce a great amount of wine.